graemen/vox_ex_machina/README.md

 Speaker verification voice-print security assessment tool<br>

 Features:
-- text to speech
+- arbitary text to speech
 - real time speech parameter randomisation
+- enrollment and authorisation
 - replay and brute force attacks
 - add noise and other signals to the audio samples
-- API support for MS Azure Coghnitive Services and VoiceIT
+- API support for MS Azure Cognitive Services and VoiceIT

 Run:<br>